metalgaiden/metalgaiden.github.io/projects/folderman.md

 <img src="/assets/img/folderman/step3.png" alt="drawing" width="400"/>

-If we open the up we get a series of humerous messages, most of them just synonyms for the name of the file they occupy.
+If we open them up we get a series of humorous messages, most of them just synonyms for the name of the file they occupy.

 Listen.txt: